namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 9/7/24
+- More data library testing
+- Need to work with Michael at some point to run the migration script on integration

 ### 9/6/24
+- Worked on a lot of small tasks
-- Have a PR out for adding new SOC report type options 3061 - need to bust the cache to test
+- 3061 to add new report type options
-- Will look into the 3050 bug on FHA table calculation
+- 3050 for nvested line item calculations
+- Fixed PlayWright tests for the template builder
-- Likely be testing rest of the day
+- Spent rest of the day testing data library

 ### 9/5/24
 - Worked on a lot of small stories